KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/nolimits.rst

 Addon Preferences
 =================

-Some useful settings sit in the addon preferences.
+Some influential settings sit in the addon preferences.

 .. todo:: Gif requested showing hot to access the addon preferences.